json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi/client-library.md

 # OpenAPI Client Library

 You can generate a client library in various programming languages from the OpenAPI specification file that JsonApiDotNetCore APIs provide.
-For C# .NET clients generated using NSwag, we provide an additional package that introduces support for sending partial write requests.
+For C# .NET clients generated using NSwag, we provide an additional package that introduces better support for PATCH and POST requests.
+The issue here is that a property on a generated C# class being `null` could mean "set the value to `null` in the request" or "this is `null` because I never touched it".

 ## Installation